Making homemade paint for kids to use for arts and crafts gives you control over the ingredients, creating a natural, non-toxic alternative.

 The reason you need clay in your paint is to thicken it up.
 It would be too expensive to use only powdered herbs, so adding in clay helps it to go further.
 It acts as a filler – it bulks your paints up.

 You also need some sort of liquid to help your paint spread.
 Here you have a few options depending upon what you want your paint to do and how long you want it to last.

-Egg Whites – Egg whites are great to use for making homemade, non-toxic paint because they make your paints a bit thicker and help it to easily spread around.
+Egg whites are great to use for making homemade paint for kids because they make your paints a bit thicker and more spreadable.
 They also hold your paints to the surface of your paper which is nice if your kid is painting using an easel and his paper is upright, but the downside to using eggs is that it can be expensive and they won’t store.
 These paints will only last the day.

 The next step is to mix your ingredients.
 You’ll need equal parts powdered herbs and clay.
 I used 1 TBSP of each in our bowls.
 Next add in a small amount of your liquid, about a teaspoon at a time, and mix.
 If your paint is too thick add more liquid.
 If it’s too thin add more herbs and clay.
 Easy peasy!
 Check out the photos below.

-Now your kids are all set to get creative and play with their safe, healthy, homemade, non-toxin herbal earth paints.
+Now your kids are all set to get creative and play with their safe, healthy, homemade, non-toxic herbal earth paints.
 Enjoy!
 I know we do!!

 Tip: you can also make your own homemade clay!